-The following order of arrangement is preferable in framing the specification and, except for the title of the invention, each of the lettered items should be preceded by the headings indicated.
+The following order of arrangement is preferable in framing the >nonprovisional < specification and, except for the title of the invention, each of the lettered items should be preceded by the headings indicated. >It is recommended that provisional applications follow the same general format, although claims are not required. <

 - (a) Title of the Invention.

 - (b) Cross-References to Related Applications (if any).

 - (c) Background of the Invention.

 - 1. Field of the Invention.

-- 2. Description of the related art including information disclosed under 37 CFR 1.97>and 1.98<.
+- Description of the related art including information disclosed under 37 CFR 1.97and 1.98.

 - (d) Summary of the Invention.

-- (e) Brief Description of the Drawing.
+- (e) Brief Description of the Drawings.

 - (f) Description of the Preferred Embodiment(s).

 - (g) Claim(s).

 - (h) Abstract of the Disclosure.